jonatasrossetto/Dio_Philips_Fullstack_Developer_mar22/Introducao Angular/course-manager/README.md

 04/05/2022 - Routes were implemented
 05/05/2022 - Some bug in the activatedRoute declaration in course-info.component.ts 06/05/2022 - the bug in the activatedRoute declaration in course-info.component.ts (error TS2533: Object is possibly 'null' or 'undefined') was solved by editing the tsconfig.json file with the compiler directive "strictNullChecks":false
+11/05/2022 - Implemented the Edit functionality, implemented a node server to run as a backend for the application (the server was given by the instructor)

 -----------------------------------------------
 ## CourseManager